8secz-johndpope/remote-assistance/server/README.md

 - Phone numbers and email addresses are converted to phone call and email buttons respectively.
 - Text "ra" will generate a button that launches the remote assistance application.
 - Text "barcode" followed by a single *id* indicates that the app will navigate to question *id* after the user scans a barcode.
 If setVar is also present, the payload of the barcode is also set to that variable name.
+- Valid web addresses are automatically converted to hotlinked icons in the chat.

 API Documentation
 -----------------